 Continue on the "Back to Lens Studio" prompt.

-If you're logged in (see above), you'll be prompted to confirm your Lens submission.
+If you're logged in (see above), you'll be prompted to add information on your Lens.

 If you're submitting this Lens for the first time you will receive a new Snapcode after your Lens has been successfully submitted.
 After upload, your Lens will be

 In Review for a short time and then it will go

 Live.
 See the section on Lens statuses below.